eleftheriaa/Intelligent-Control/README.md

 # **Setup and Running Instructions**

 ## 1.First, clone this repository to your local machine:
+#### i.
+Open a terminal and run:

     git clone https://github.com/eleftheriaa/Intelligent-Control.git

     cd Intelligent-Control

-### To run the SAC algorithm implementation successfully, follow these steps:
+To run the SAC algorithm implementation successfully, follow these steps:

 ## 2. Create a Conda Environment (Recommended)